The Chase (Doctor Who): Sets and design

 Four of the Daleks owned by the BBC were refurbished, costing £118; of this, the Publicity Department, which had been using the props extensively for promotional purposes, paid £100.
 Cusick disliked the modifications made on the Dalek casings by Spencer Chapman on The Dalek Invasion of Earth; Cusick redesigned the casings, removing the fenders and power dishes and adding shoulder slats to the midriff section.
 The black Dalek Supreme from The Dalek Invasion of Earth was painted silver for The Chase.
 Cusick also designed a lightweight prop, referred to as a "hover Dalek", which could appear to move rapidly over the sands; it was operated by Gerald Taylor.
 For the final shot of the first episode, Cusick and his team buried a Dalek in the sand and attached it to a Land Rover vehicle via rope; however, the casing did not rise through the sand, forcing the team to reconsider the effect.
 Cusick and Shawcraft Models ultimately built an 18-inch Dalek puppet operated from underneath.
-Cusick designed the Dalek's control room from pieces of sets from The Daleks and The Dalek Invasion of Earth.
+Cusick designed the Daleks' control room from pieces of sets from The Daleks and The Dalek Invasion of Earth.
 The Dalek ship in the third episode was populated by several Dalek props, including three unoccupied casings from the film Dr. Who and the Daleks (1965).
 Martin contacted the film's writer and producer Milton Subotsky and asked to borrow some of the casings built for the movie, which had recently completed production; Subotsky offered Martin eight Dalek props, but as they were noticeably different from their television counterparts, three were used in the background to populate the shots.